KenobySky/tsm-ga-solver/README.md

 *Picture 1: Settings Window*

-The number of waypoints is the quantity of cities that is inserted in the map.They are represented by white dots.And they are connected by green lines during the process.
+The number of way points is the quantity of cities that is inserted in the map.They are represented by white dots.And they are connected by green lines during the process.
 Picture 2 shows the main screen before the solution was calculated and pictue 3 shows the solution displayed on screen.

 ![2266976735-mainscreen.png](https://bitbucket.org/repo/egL9o4/images/2125412026-2266976735-mainscreen.png)